-C3 Exclusion Pending Completion of the Disciplinary Process or a Trial
+C8 Exclusion Pending Completion of the Disciplinary Process or a Trial

-- 3.1 A student who is the subject of an allegation of misconduct or against whom a criminal charge is pending or who is the subject of police investigation may be excluded by the Director of Student Affairs pending the disciplinary hearing or the trial.
-Where the Director of Student Affairs is unable to exercise this power, then the power shall be exercised by a nominee of the Vice Chancellor. - 3.2 Exclusion imposes temporary restrictions on attendance at or access to the University and its facilities and/or on participation in University activities.
+- 8.1 A student who is the subject of an allegation of misconduct, against whom a criminal charge is pending or who is the subject of police investigation may be excluded by the Academic Registrar pending the outcome of the disciplinary process or the trial.
+Where the Academic Registrar is unable to exercise this power, the Vice Chancellor will nominate another appropriate individual. - 8.2 Exclusion imposes temporary restrictions on attendance at, or access to, the University and its facilities and/or participation in University activities.
 The extent of the exclusion will be specified in writing to the student.
 In exceptional cases, exclusion may be comprehensive.
-An order of exclusion may include a requirement that the student should have no contact of any kind with a named person or persons. - 3.3 Where an allegation of misconduct is made against a student which involves conduct or behaviour in University-owned accommodation, the alleged perpetrator may be relocated between residences or excluded completely from the residences (see further 3.9). - 3.4 The power to exclude is used to: - (a) protect a member or members of the University community or the public; or
+An order of exclusion may include a requirement that the student should have no contact of any kind with a named person or persons. - 8.3 Where an allegation of misconduct is made against a student which involves conduct or behaviour in University-owned accommodation, the alleged perpetrator may be relocated between residences or excluded completely from the residences (see further C8.9). - 8.4 The power to exclude is used to: - (a) protect a member or members of the University community or the public; or

-- (b) protect the property of the University or of a member or members of the University community; or - (c) ensure that the process of the investigation is not adversely affected by the presence of the student. - 3.5 The power shall be used only where the Director of Student Affairs is of the opinion that it is necessary to take such action.
-Written reasons for the decision shall be given to the student within five working days. - 3.6 A student who has been excluded shall have the right to make representations to the Director of Student Affairs within two working days.
-The representations may be made in person or in writing as the student chooses, and may be put forward by the student or their representative. - 3.7 The Director of Student Affairs shall review the exclusion within five working days and every ten working days thereafter and may confirm, revoke or vary the exclusion in the light of any developments and of any representations made by the student or their representative. - 3.8 A student who has been comprehensively excluded for more than three weeks has the right to ask for a review of the decision to exclude to be undertaken by a Deputy Vice Chancellor.
-The student or their representative shall be entitled to submit written representations to the Deputy Vice Chancellor in support of the review. - 3.9 A requirement that a student relocates within or between University residences or into other appropriate accommodation means that the student shall vacate any accommodation they are currently occupying in a property owned and managed by the University by a specified date.
-If a student is required to relocate they will cease to be liable for any further rental charges relating to the vacated accommodation and become liable for all the rental charges relating to the new accommodation, as from the date they relocate. - 3.10 If the student is exonerated following completion of the disciplinary process, they may be eligible to return to the previously vacated accommodation if appropriate.
+- (b) protect the property of the University or of a member or members of the University community; or - (c) ensure that the process of the investigation is not adversely affected by the presence of the student. - 8.5 The power will be used only where the Academic Registrar is of the opinion that it is necessary to take such action.
+Written reasons for the decision shall be given to the student within five working days. - 8.6 A student who has been excluded shall have the right to make representations to the Academic Registrar within two working days.
+The representations may be made in person or in writing. - 8.7 The Academic Registrar will review the exclusion within five working days and every ten working days thereafter and may confirm, revoke or vary the exclusion in the light of any developments and of any representations made by the student. - 8.8 A student who has been comprehensively excluded for more than three weeks has the right to ask for a review of the decision to exclude to be undertaken by a Deputy Vice Chancellor.
+The student may submit written representations to the Deputy Vice Chancellor in support of the review. - 8.9 A requirement that a student relocates within or between University residences, or into other appropriate accommodation, means that the student shall vacate any accommodation they are currently occupying in a property owned and managed by the University by a specified date.
+If a student is required to relocate they will cease to be liable for any further rental charges relating to the vacated accommodation and become liable for all the rental charges relating to the new accommodation, as from the date they relocate.
+The University will endeavour to ensure that the new charges in the University owned and managed accommodation are not significantly higher than the original rent; where this is unavoidable, the student will be given the option of securing their own new accommodation (with the University's assistance). - 8.10 If the student is exonerated following completion of the disciplinary process, they may be eligible to return to the previously vacated accommodation if appropriate.
+Students may reclaim any reasonable charges associated with the move (evidenced with receipts) from the University.

-C4 Misconduct that is also a Criminal Offence
+C9 Misconduct that is also a Criminal Offence